 No more waking up drenched in sweat — beat the heat with one of these lightweight, breathable sheet sets, tested and approved by HGTV editors.

-- Best Linen Overall: Brooklinen Linen Core Sheets
+- Best Linen Sheets: Brooklinen Linen Core Sheets

-- Best Linen for Budget: DAPU French Linen Sheets
+- Best Budget Linen Sheets: DAPU French Linen Sheets

-- Best Cotton Percale Overall Brooklinen Classic Core Sheets
+- Best Cotton Percale Sheets: Brooklinen Classic Core Sheets

-- Runner-Up Cotton Percale: Parachute Cotton Percale Sheets
+- Runner-Up Cotton Percale Sheets: Parachute Cotton Percale Sheets

-- Best Cotton Percale for Budget: Fabdreams Cotton Percale Sheets
+- Best Budget Cotton Percale Sheets: Fabdreams Cotton Percale Sheets

-- Best Cotton Percale for Pattern Variety: Opalhouse Cotton Percale Sheets
+- Best Cotton Percale Sheets for Pattern Variety: Opalhouse Cotton Percale Sheets

-- Best Blended Cooling Sheets: Slumber Cloud Stratus Sheets
+- Best Blended Cooling Sheets: Slumber Cloud Essential Sheets

-In the heat of summer, the right sheets can be the difference between waking up in a sweat and getting a full night of restorative, uninterrupted sleep.
+The right sheets can make all the difference between waking up in a sweat and getting a full night of restorative, uninterrupted sleep.
 Whether you're tired of blasting the AC at full force every night during the summer or just run hot all year long, it might be time for new sheets.
 Read on to learn which breathable materials and weaves make for the most cooling sheets, and shop the best sheet sets at every budget and style HGTV editors recommend.

 Materials and Fibers